-Leipzig, the biggest city of Saxony, met me with a rainy weather, so the city is no way as gloomy as it might seem through my camera.
+Leipzig, the biggest city in Saxony, met me with rainy weather, so the city is in no way as gloomy as it might seem through my camera.
 Since the reunification of Germany, this has been a city of dramatic change – the most dynamic in Eastern Germany after the capital of Berlin.
-Leipzig was even called as “the new Berlin” by some and it is definitely worth spending much more time there than two days I had.
+Leipzig was even called “the new Berlin” by some and it is definitely worth spending much more time there than the two days I had.

 Dresden is a must-see city for all who are interested in the history of the European continent.